bastos-rcd/FitTrack/README.md

 # FitTrack

 **FitTrack** is an project designed to simplify the process of tracking your fitness progress (calories, programs, etc.).
 It is a project that consists in using _Apple Shortcuts_ to automate the process of tracking your fitness progress.
-This project fully integrates with _Apple Health_ (to store the data) and _Open Food Facts API_ (to get the nutritional information of the food you eat).
+This project fully integrates with _Apple Health_ (to store the data) and _Firebase Firestore_ (to get the nutritional information of the food you eat).

-## Getting Started

-1. Install the _Shortcuts_ app on your iPhone.
-2. Create your own shortcuts.
-3. Go to [fit-track-calculator.web.app](https://fit-track-calculator.web.app) to calculate the nutritional information of the food you eat.
-4. Run the shortcuts you created to track your fitness progress.

 ## Stack